Picovoice/rhino/README.md

 ## Language Support

-- English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.
+- English, French, German, Italian, Japanese, Korean, Mandarin, Portuguese, and Spanish.
 - Support for [additional languages is available for commercial customers](https://picovoice.ai/consulting/) on a case-by-case basis.

 ## Performance